Quantum Key Distribution via Charge Teleportation: Noise and Errors

 An error in the classical channel, where the bit Alice sends is flipped with probability $p$, causes Bob to apply the incorrect unitary operation.
 This effectively creates a statistical mixture of the intended ($a=0$) and flipped ($a=1$) outcomes.
 As analyzed in \cite{QKDbyQET}, this leads to a linear degradation of the expected signal: $\langle\Delta O_B\rangle_p = (1-p)\langle\Delta O_B\rangle_{a=0} + p\langle\Delta O_B\rangle_{a=1}$.
 Since $\langle\Delta O_B\rangle_{a=0}$ is negative and $\langle\Delta O_B\rangle_{a=1}$ is positive, the signal is attenuated and moves towards zero.

 The numerical results in Figure~\ref{fig:cls-Ns-main} show this linear decay for all simulated configurations.
 For the star-interaction model $H^{(1)}$, a clear sign-flip threshold appears around $p \approx 0.25$, consistent with the findings in \cite{QKDbyQET}.
-While the absolute magnitude of the energy signal is larger than that of the charge signal in this model, both are similarly vulnerable to this error (see Appendix Fig.~\ref{fig:classical_err_alice_ham} and Fig.~\ref{fig:classical_err_nn_ham_x} for a direct comparison).
+While the absolute magnitude of the energy signal is larger than that of the charge signal in this model, both are similarly vulnerable to this error.
 However, for the more realistic nearest-neighbor model ($H^{(2)}$), the energy signal diminishes rapidly with system size $N$, whereas the charge signal remains more stable (a trend clearly visible in the energy data in Appendix Fig.~\ref{fig:energy_vs_classical_err_for_n}).
 This highlights that for larger distances, the charge protocol's signal is more resilient, even though the fundamental error threshold remains similar.

 From Figure~\ref{fig:classical-main} one can see that error flipping the classical bit communicated from Alice to Bob changes the extracted value sign at Bob's site at high probabilities.
 This is the expected result since by the protocol's design and from simulations of the protocol in previous sections we showed that flipping this bit inverts the sign measured by Bob.
-Comparing to energy from the equivalence simulation in~\cite{QKDbyQET} (see also Figures~\ref{fig:classical_err_alice_ham},~\ref{fig:classical_err_nn_ham_x} and~\ref{fig:classical_err_nn_ham_y} in Appendix), the charge is somewhat more robust to such error where the sign flips around \(p_{err} \approx 0.32\) instead of \(p_{err} \approx 0.25\) for energy, a threshold introduce in~\cite{QKDbyQET} and is confirmed in our own energy teleportation simulations (Appendix Fig.~\ref{fig:classical_err_alice_ham}, Fig.~\ref{fig:classical_err_nn_ham_x} and Fig.~\ref{fig:classical_err_nn_ham_y}).
+Comparing to energy from the equivalence simulation in~\cite{QKDbyQET} (see also Figures~\ref{fig:classical_err_nn_ham_x} and~\ref{fig:classical_err_nn_ham_y} in Appendix), the charge is somewhat more robust to such error where the sign flips around \(p_{err} \approx 0.32\) instead of \(p_{err} \approx 0.25\) for energy, a threshold introduce in~\cite{QKDbyQET} and is confirmed in our own energy teleportation simulations (Appendix Fig.~\ref{fig:classical_err_nn_ham_x} and Fig.~\ref{fig:classical_err_nn_ham_y}).